cjddmut/Unity-2D-Platformer-Controller/README.md

 ## PlatformerMotor2D Inspector Properties

 ### General ###

+**Static Environment Layer Mask** - This tells the motor what layer collisions to consider the environment (to determine if on the ground, wall, or corner).
+These are environments that shouldn't be able to move into the player.

 **Moving Platform Layer Mask** - What layer contains moving platforms.
 The motor uses this knowledge to grab a MovingPlatformMotor2D component from the platforms.
 This requires that 'Raycasts Start in Colliders' is true in the Physics 2D settings.
 If there aren't any moving platforms then make sure this value is 'Nothing' (or 0).
 The motor will be more efficient.